jacekkopecky/living-meta-analysis/webpages/react/README.md

 $ npm start
 ```

-Runs the application in development mode server and opens [http://localhost:8080](http://localhost:8080) in the browser to view the application
+-   Runs the application in development mode server and opens [http://localhost:8080](http://localhost:8080) in the browser to view the application

->   The page will reload if you make edits.
+-   The page will reload if you make edits.
-___

 ```shell
 $ npm run build
 ```
-Builds the application for production to the `./dist` folder.
+-   Builds the application for production to the `./dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
+-   The build is minified and the filenames include the hashes.
     Your application is ready to be deployed!

-The files are correctly bundled to their relative paths.
+-   The files are correctly bundled to their relative paths.
 You need to serve the files in the `./dist` folder the same way you'll serve the index.html file when a meta-analysis is served.

-___
 ## Running the production ready app
 ```shell
 $ npm run server
 ```

-This script simply builds and serves the frontend app using http-server which you can install using :
+-   This script simply builds and serves the frontend app using http-server which you can install using :

 ```shell
 $ npm install -g http-server
 ```
-The rest of the pages are also available.
+-   The rest of the pages are also available.
 The meta-analysis app is served when the symlink inside the webpages directory is reached.
-___

 ## Note for maintainers

 ### About the directory structure
-The code is organized in a way to avoid confusions and interactions between the legacy LiMA code and the new React-rewritten code.
+-   The code is organized in a way to avoid confusions and interactions between the legacy LiMA code and the new React-rewritten code.

-The `/webpages` directory is the one served on production.
+-   The `/webpages` directory is the one served on production.
 It contains all the legacy pages as well as the legacy JavaSript code.

-All the React code is under the `/webpages/react` subdirectory, and the built files are in `/webpages/react/dist`.
+-   All the React code is under the `/webpages/react` subdirectory, and the built files are in `/webpages/react/dist`.

-The only current difference is the symlink for an example of meta-analysis which now points to `/webpages/react/dist` instead of `/webpages/profile/metaanalysis.html`
+-   The only current difference is the symlink for an example of meta-analysis which now points to `/webpages/react/dist` instead of `/webpages/profile/metaanalysis.html`

 In conclusion : the directory structure stays the same, and you can serve the `/webpages/` the same as before introducing React.

 ### Inside the `/webpages/react` directory

+-   none of the code should have the lima.soc.port.ac.uk URL built in (this can cause trouble with parcel)

 >**Note : the application must be accessed on http://localhost:8080 to comply with the CORS policy from the API**